unisse-courses/s15-mp15/README.md

 Features:
 * Create up to 15 Calendars with customized names and colors.
-* Create, Update, and Delete Plans/Schedules.
+* Create, Update, and Delete Unlimited Plans/Schedules.
 * Daily and Monthly View.

 Visit https://doetal-app.herokuapp.com/ for a working version of the web app.